SL2022/ticket/README.md

 Ready to run in production? --wip--

 ## Learn more
-Ticket was built with Elixir and the Phoenix Framework, and acceptance tests done with Cypress - here are som links for your browsing convenience:
+Ticket was built with the PETAL stack (Postgres, Elixir/Phoenix, Tailwind, AlpineJS, Liveview), and acceptance tests done with Cypress - here are som links for your browsing convenience:

   * Official website: https://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html